The Insurance and Reinsurance Law Review: USA

 Outlook and conclusions

-1 William C O'Neill, Michael T Carolan and Martha E Conlin are partners and Thomas J Kinney and Christopher A Verdugo are associates at Troutman Pepper Hamilton Sanders LLP.
+1 William C O'Neill, Michael T Carolan and Thomas J Kinney are partners and Jenna N Tyrpak is an associate at Troutman Pepper Hamilton Sanders LLP.

 10 id. at 10.